-Homework assignments (10%) include daily tasks for reading, listening, speaking, and writing derived from the Weitblick-Kursbuch and German Grammar: Reviewed and Retold as well as the reader Woyzeck.
+Homework assignments (10%) include daily tasks for reading, listening, speaking, and writing derived from the Weitblick Kursbuch and Grammatik Aktiv as well as the novel MOMO.
 It is important for students to complete all assignments to keep up with the learning progression.
-The assigned tasks and exercises will be handed in (self-corrected, if required) for correction and feedback from the course instructors.
-Extra help is available during the tutoring times, see "Extra help" above.
+The assigned tasks and exercises will be handed in (self-corrected, if required)